THE WARDROBE_REMIX(ER) BEING REVEALED:

 I've always been shy, and dressing in a way that I thought might attract attention, even favorable attention, was pretty daunting when I was younger.
 That's lessened over time, and I'm more self-confident now, so I make bolder choices than I used to.

-how does your background (personal history, passions, culture, nationality, etc.) come through in the clothes you like and wear, if at all?
+nationality, etc.) come through in the clothes you like and wear, if

 My parents are two of the most uniquely stylish people I know, and I'm sure that had a lot to do with my feeling free to experiment with different looks from an early age.
 During college, I worked on a lot of theatrical productions, including doing costume design, and a think there's a bit of theatre in my wardrobe choices from time to time.
 Other than that, I'm pretty tabula rasa about clothing--culture and nationality and all that stuff don't much enter into it.